zellwk/zellwk.com/src/posts/2020-12-30-case-conversion.md

 I got fed-up searching Google for case conversion utilities.
 The useful ones I found ([Voca](https://vocajs.com) and [change-case](https://www.npmjs.com/package/change-case)) both require an environment that allows me to use npm.

-But I was using Vanilla JavaScript.
-I did not want to include any toolchains in this project, and I'm reluctant to send an asynchronous request to download a module just for case-conversion.
+But I'm using Vanilla JavaScript.
+I do not want to include additional toolchains in this project, and I'm reluctant to send an asynchronous request to download a module just for case-conversion.

 So I decided to write a set of conversion utilities myself.